 1. Home Master RO Fluoride Water Filter System – Best Overall

-If the quality of water from your tap isn’t satisfactory, the Home Master TMAFC Artesian Under-sink RO water filter system is the permanent solution to purify your water without removing the important minerals.
+If the water quality from your tap isn’t satisfactory, the Home Master TMAFC Artesian Under-sink RO water filter system is the permanent solution to purify your water without removing the essential minerals.
 Thanks to its impressive flow rate, you’ll have as much water on tap as you need.
 It filters out 99% of all chloramines, chemicals, heavy metals, dissolved solids, and other contaminants.
-The water that comes out of this system is pure and crisp and was our favorite to drink.
+The water that comes out of this system is pure and crisp and is our favorite to drink.

-Each filter is good for 2,000 gallons, so you won’t be replacing them more than once a year.
+Each filter is good for 2,000 gallons, and you don’t need to replace them more than once a year.
 The filters are easy to change with no tools, but they take up a lot of under-sink space.
 It’s also a bit of an investment, but can you put a price on health?
-We think this is the best fluoride water filter system for your home and it’s the one we liked drinking from the best.
+We Home Master makes the best overall fluoride water filter system for your home, and it’s the one we like drinking from the most.